DFE-Digital/Enterprise-Security-Architecture/Service-Descriptions/SVD-SEC001-Single-Sign-On.md

   - Connectivity between the service and other services and/or data stores as relevant
   - Data being exchanged by the service
   - Protocols used by the service
-- Authentication protocol used by the service
+- Authentication protocol used by the service (SAML or OIDC)
 - Relevant URLs for the SSO integration
 - Access to the application SME to configure the service
 - Identity claims required to be exchanged by the service